SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 *https://blog.logrocket.com/build-your-own-component-library-svelte/*

+## Step 2: Bump up the version number
+You have to make sure that the package name and package version combination don't exist already; if so, the package will not be published on npm.
+So you need to bump up the version number before you continue.

-## Step 2: Turn your component library into an npm package
+## Step 3: Turn your component library into an npm package
 Install the `svelte2tsx` package:

 ```